U.S. Route 290: Business routes

-Dripping Springs
+Dripping Springs business loop

 Loop 64 is a former business loop of US 290 through the town of Dripping Springs.
 The highway was designated in 1958 along the former route of US 290 through the town along Mercer Street when the main highway was re-routed two blocks to the south.
 Loop 64 was removed from the state highway system in 2003 and returned to the city of Dripping Springs for maintenance.

 The Loop 64 designation was previously used for a highway in Henderson County.
 This Loop 64 was designated in 1939, running from SH 31 southeast to a point on the St. Louis Southwestern Railroad in Trinidad.
 The highway was cancelled and combined with FM 764 in 1948.

-Brenham
+Brenham business loop

 Business U.S. Highway 290-F (Bus.
 US 290) is the original routing of US 290 through the town of Brenham.
 The route is 4.59 mi in length.
 The route was designated as Loop 318 throughout its entire length on January 18, 1960.
 On February 28, 1973, the section from then-SH 90 westward became part of SH 105.
 It was established in 1990 when the mainline of US 290 was rerouted along with SH 36 around the western and southern sides of Brenham.
 The routing begins to the west of town at an intersection with SH 36.
 The business route continues east into downtown on Main Street.
 Before reaching downtown, the route splits into two parallel one-way streets: Main Street carrying westbound traffic and Alamo Street carrying eastbound traffic.
 It passes through downtown, meeting the business routing of State Highway 36 and the western terminus of SH 105.
 At this intersection, the business route turns south on Market Street, and continues out of Brenham, rejoining the mainline US 290 near an intersection with FM 577.

-Hempstead–Hockley
+Hempstead–Hockley business loop

 Business U.S. Highway 290-H (Bus.
 US 290) is the original routing of US 290 through the towns of Hempstead, Waller, and Hockley.
 This route was designated between 1995 and 1998 in stages as a limited-access bypass route was constructed to the north of these towns.
 It begins at the interchange with US 290 and SH 6 and travels south into Hempstead along 10th Street.
 At an intersection with SH 159, the business route turns east onto Austin Street and subsequently runs parallel to the adjacent railroad after leaving Hempstead city limits.
 It intersects several amenities in Prairie View before serving downtown Waller while designated as Hempstead Road.
 After passing through several industrial facilities and serving downtown Hockley, the business route becomes US 290's southbound frontage road just prior to the interchange with Badtke Road.